American civil religion

-American civil religion is a sociological theory that a nonsectarian quasi-religious faith exists within the United States with sacred symbols drawn from national history.
-Scholars have portrayed it as a cohesive force, a common set of values that foster social and cultural integration.
+American civil religion is a sociological theory that a nonsectarian civil religion exists within the United States with sacred symbols drawn from national history.
+Scholars have portrayed it as a common set of values that foster social and cultural integration.
 The ritualistic elements of ceremonial deism found in American ceremonies and presidential invocations of God can be seen as expressions of the American civil religion.
-The very heavy emphasis on pan-Christian religious themes is quite distinctively American and the theory is designed to explain this.

-The concept goes back to the 19th century but the current form of this theory was developed by sociologist Robert Bellah in 1967 in the article, "Civil Religion in America".
-According to Bellah, Americans embrace a common civil religion with certain fundamental beliefs, values, holidays, and rituals in parallel to, or independent of, their chosen religion.
+The concept goes back to the 19th century, but the current form of this theory was developed by sociologist Robert Bellah in 1967 in the article "Civil Religion in America".
+According to him, many Americans embrace a common civil religion with certain fundamental beliefs, values, symbols, holidays, and rituals in parallel to, or independent of, their chosen religion.

-Bellah's article soon became the major focus at religious sociology conferences and numerous articles and books were written on the subject.
-The debate reached its peak with the American Bicentennial celebration in 1976.
+Bellah's article soon became the major focus at religious sociology conferences, and numerous articles and books were written on the subject.
+Interest in the topic peaked with the United States Bicentennial celebration in 1976.

 Theory

 Bellah posits that Americans have come to see the document of the United States Constitution, along with the Declaration of Independence and the Bill of Rights, as cornerstones of a type of civil religion or political religion.
 Political sociologist Anthony Squiers argues that these texts act as the sacred writ of the American civil religion because they are used as authoritative symbols in what he calls the politics of the sacred.
 The politics of the sacred, according to Squiers, are "the attempt to define and dictate what is in accord with the civil religious sacred and what is not.
 It is a battle to define what can and cannot be and what should and should not be tolerated and accepted in the community, based on its relation to that which is sacred for that community."

 The nation provides quasi-religious central roles to its presidents and honors to its martyrs, such as Abraham Lincoln and the soldiers killed in the American Civil War.
-Historians have noted presidential level use of civil religion rhetoric in profoundly moving episodes such as World War II, the Civil Rights Movement, and the September 11 attacks.
+Historians have noted presidential-level use of civil religion rhetoric in profoundly moving episodes such as World War II, the Civil Rights Movement, and the September 11 attacks.

-Fourteen tenets

-In a survey of more than fifty years of American civil religion scholarship, Squiers identifies fourteen principal tenets: